 Our members include the following groups and organizations:

-U.S. PIRG, Institute for Liberty, Citizen Outreach, R Street Institute, AHIP, Consumer Action, Lincoln Network, Knowledge Ecology International, Campaign for Sustainable Rx Pricing, Association for Accessible Medicines, Kaiser Permanente, Innovation Defense Fund, Society for Patient Centered Orthopedics, Blue Cross Blue Shield, SEIU and Niskanen Center.
+U.S. PIRG, Institute for Liberty, Citizen Outreach, R Street Institute, AHIP, Consumer Action, Lincoln Network, Knowledge Ecology International, Campaign for Sustainable Rx Pricing, Association for Accessible Medicines, Kaiser Permanente, Innovation Defense Fund, Society for Patient Centered Orthopedics, Blue Cross Blue Shield, SEIU and the Niskanen Center.
 And we are growing!